pif-org/engineering-wiki/ContributionGuide.md

 # 4. Submit for review 🧐

 - Assign the task in Notion to the appropriate reviewer.
-- You can always tag a person on a Notion page by typing `@` followed by their name.
+- You can always tag a person on a pull request by typing `@` followed by their name.

 <br>